 the Visual Studio product group at Microsoft, USA.
 A highlight of this period

 software dependency visualisation tool with Visual Studio 2012.
 In late 2012 I

-returned to Monash University as a Larkins Fellow where I now co-direct the
+returned to Monash University as a Larkins Fellow where I now lead the

 An Evaluation of Perceptually Complementary Views for Multivariate Data

 David Cheng Zarate, Pierre Bodic, Tim Dwyer, Graeme Gange, Peter Stuckey